As an ex-protestant, I can honestly tell you that I went through several phases before the rosary became my favorite prayer.

 “pray for us sinners now and at the hour of our death.”
 This is asking her to pray for us not praying to her.
 This is an intercessory type pray that is one of two valid forms of pray to God.
 This is the most foreign to a protestant, but it is demonstrated many times in the Bible and you most likely have ask a friend to pray for you in times of trouble.
 That fact that it is repeated 10 times for every “Our Father or Lord’s Prayer” goes back to the rhythmic nature of the vocalization of the words as a tool to help you meditate on the Mystery at hand.

 For example: You are thinking about the crowning of Jesus with a crown of thorns while saying scripture over and over.
-In this example what do you think sticks in your mind the most?
+In this example what do you think predominant in your mind?